Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Medication and sedative review

-• Medical review for diabetes, thyroid disease, B12 deficiency, anemia, vitamin D deficiency, kidney/liver issues, and other contributors
+• Medical review for diabetes, thyroid disease, vitamin B12 deficiency, anemia, vitamin D deficiency, kidney or liver issues, and other contributors

 • Neurological examination when indicated

-• Cognitive screening if memory impairment is a concern
+• Cognitive screening when memory impairment is a concern

-• Sleep study / PSG if sleep apnea is suspected
+• Sleep study or PSG when sleep apnea is suspected

-• EEG if spells, blackouts, seizure-like episodes, or episodic confusion are present
+• EEG when spells, blackouts, seizure-like episodes, or episodic confusion are present

-• MRI/CT referral when neurological red flags are present
+• MRI or CT referral when neurological warning signs are present

-EEG means electroencephalogram, a brain-wave test.
-MRI/CT are imaging tests used only when the clinical pattern suggests they are needed.
+MRI and CT are imaging tests used only when the clinical history, neurological examination, or warning signs suggest they are needed.

 Treatment Approach